 - Not the best choice for ecommerce or business sites

 WordPress.com is one of the most well-known website builders out there and has a great range of SEO features that put it alongside the best in the business, such as being mobile-friendly and supplying custom URLs and canonical tags.

 Overall, it's a bit more basic than Wix.
-Although WordPress scores the same as Weebly for SEO features (4/5), its scores in other areas (such as design and ease of use) were far behind that of Weebly, showing it just isn't good value for money.
+Although WordPress scores the same as Wix and Squarespace for SEO features (5/5) in 2023, a 25% increase on its 2022 result, its scores in other areas (such as design and ease of use) were far behind them.

-In terms of SEO, the main downsides to WordPress are the lack of keyword support, which Squarespace has, and the lack of SEO best practice prompts, which Wix provides.
-On top of this, many of the advanced SEO tools available on WordPress are only accessible if you purchase one of the two most expensive plans WordPress offers – SEO features are cheaper from builders like Weebly.
+Another notable downside of WordPress is that many of the advanced SEO tools are only accessible if you purchase one of the two most expensive plans WordPress offers – SEO features are cheaper from builders like Hostinger.